 The best practice here is to link to multiple relevant pages wherever possible on your site.

 If you publish a blog post, link to 2-3 other blog posts on your site where they make sense in the content.
+Take this roofer salary guide as an example.
+In the guide, you’ll see internal links to Jobber’s roofing invoice template, how-to content, and software product pages.

 Use an Optimization Tool